Newsworld International: History

 The network was launched on June 1, 1994, as a joint venture between the Canadian Broadcasting Corporation (CBC) and Power Corporation of Canada along with sister channel Trio.
 It aired much of the same programming as the CBC-owned Canadian cable news channel CBC Newsworld.

 During the late 1990s, Newsworld International's Sunday evening newscast at 7:00 p.m.
-Eastern Time aired on CBC-owned CBET in Windsor, Ontario as a replacement for the ABC family movie anthology series The Wonderful World of Disney, which aired on most other CBC stations in that timeslot (Windsor is part of the Detroit market for programming purposes, as such, stations in Southwestern Ontario near the U.S.–Canada border pre-empt certain U.S.-based programs whose rights are held by Canadian networks to avoid paying higher advertising rates).
+Eastern Time aired on CBC-owned CBET in Windsor, Ontario as a replacement for the ABC family film anthology series The Wonderful World of Disney, which aired on most other CBC stations in that timeslot (Windsor is part of the Detroit market for programming purposes, as such, stations in Southwestern Ontario near the U.S.–Canada border pre-empt certain U.S.-based programs whose rights are held by Canadian networks to avoid paying higher advertising rates).

 The channel reached about 20 million homes and provided news coverage from a variety of global perspectives.
 It also acted as a news source for Canadians who reside or were visiting the United States, Latin America or the Caribbean.
 The channel was available across the United States mainly on satellite provider DirecTV.

 In May 2000, Newsworld International was sold along with sister cable channel Trio to Barry Diller's USA Network for $155 million.
 It was subsequently acquired by Vivendi (which later merged with Universal Pictures to become Vivendi Universal).
 The CBC maintained day-to-day operation of the channel.
 The network's main in-house news program was NWI International NewsFirst.